microsoft/vscode-docs/docs/setup/windows.md

 ### Icons are missing

-I installed Visual Studio Code on my Windows 7 or 8 machine.
+I installed Visual Studio Code on my Windows 8 machine.
 Why are some icons not appearing in the workbench and editor?

 VS Code uses [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) icons and we have found instances where the .SVG file extension is associated with something other than `image/svg+xml`.
 We're considering options to fix it, but for now here's a workaround: